Myo-Hset/CTI-Integration-Home-Lab/README.md

 <img width="1886" height="885" alt="Screenshot 2025-11-25 011701" src="https://github.com/user-attachments/assets/de2a3a75-814f-4cbc-86d8-8478168f3275" />

+ ###### Note
+- To check whether the AlienVault ingestion was successful, go to the Ingestion section under the Data and Monitoring tab on the right

 ## Summary
 OpenCTI is a powerful tool, and if you utilize and adapt it properly, it can be very useful for your necessary cases.